 - Engage ongoing evaluation of our educational offerings, including the curricula of the BSM and MSM degree programs, to ensure evidence-informed approaches that are meaningful to the communities we wish to serve; improve our educational system based on continual self-reflection and evaluation results.

-You can learn about the specific initiatives and accomplishments of MCU’s equity and social justice agenda to-date, here:
+You can learn about the specific actions and initiatives of MCU’s equity and social justice agenda to-date, here:

 Please read MCU’s Non-Discrimination Policy.